danieltudor11/SquaresSolver/README.md

 To run the solution:

 1. Upload a text file with line-break separated words to act as your dictionary and name the file wordlist.txt
-2. Create a board.txt file with your board you want to solve
+2. Edit the board.txt file with your board you want to solve
 3. Run main.py

 The printed results: